 One couple owns an older 46-foot catamaran.
-Besides the obvious two hulls, it seems to have at least two of everything: two engines, electronics at the helm and electronics at the nav station, two refrigeration boxes — each with its separate compressor — two heads, and lots of other systems that have been installed through the years to make life on board more comfortable and “home-like.”
-A generator, air conditioning, heating system, inverter and wide-screen television are just the beginning.
-In the case of this couple, some of these indulgences are understandable, considering that they’re living aboard while they build a new house.
+Besides the obvious two hulls, it seems to have at least two of everything: two engines, electronics at the helm and electronics at the nav station, two refrigeration boxes - each with its separate compressor - two heads, and lots of other systems that have been installed through the years to make life on board more comfortable and "home-like."
+In the case of this couple, some of these indulgences are understandable, considering that they're living aboard while they build a new house.

 A time to rethink things

 Eventually, the whole process of keeping a complex boat running and properly maintained can become too much of a burden, even for those who can afford it.
 I overheard a well-heeled fellow talking to a broker who was about to list his gorgeous, 58-foot, twin-engine, gold-plated yacht.

 "You know I'm just tired of always having to pay someone to keep all this stuff working.
 We're not having fun anymore.
 I need to take a break from boating."